joeylemon/ruststacker/README.md

 # ruststacker
-A program that aids players in organizing furnaces in Rust
+A program that aids players with organizing furnaces in Rust

 ### Download
 http://jlemon.org/downloads/RustStacker.zip